 It only took about 30' for the Mini S to slow down enough to get to where we felt comfortable running it out, but it definitely gets a little squirrely right when you step off and unload the weight.

-This board is a fantastic value, earning the Best Buy Award.
-While it is a bit pricey overall, it gets you the best bang for the buck, as all the boards that are less expensive had at least one somewhat major issue that precluded them from winning an award.
+While it is a bit pricey overall, it gets you a solid bang for the buck, as most of the boards that are less expensive had at least one somewhat major issue that precluded them from winning an award.

 If you want a solid, all-around board on a budget, then the Mini S is a great choice.